meshcloud/terraform-azure-meshplatform/README.md

 **Prerequisites**:

-- Ensure you have permissions in the source AAD Tenant for granting access to the billing account used for subscription creation using the `Account Administrator` role
+- Ensure you have permissions in the source Entra ID Tenant for granting access to the billing account used for subscription creation using the `Account Administrator` role

 **Create MCA service principals**:

 > With this module, you can create multiple MCA service principals by passing a list of `mca.service_principal_names`.
-This is useful for environments with restricted acceses to the AAD tenant holding the MCA license.
+This is useful for environments with restricted access to the Entra ID tenant holding the MCA license.
+A sample case would be to have one "source" Entra ID tenant in your organization in which you can create Azure subscriptions, and multiple "destination" tenants.

 Add an `mca` block when calling this module.